wazum/sluggi/README.md

 | `pages_fields` | Configure source fields via TCA `generatorOptions.fields` |
 | `whitelist` | Use standard TYPO3 backend user/group permissions for `pages:slug` |
 | `slash_replacement` | Now always active, no longer configurable |

+> [!IMPORTANT]
+> `pages_fields` defaulted to `[["nav_title","title"]]`, so installations that never changed it generated URL paths from the navigation title, falling back to the page title.
+TYPO3 core's TCA ships `['title']`, and that now applies: after the upgrade a path comes from the page title and the navigation title is ignored.
+Add the TCA override shown under [Slug Source Fields](#slug-source-fields) to keep the previous behavior.

 **Redirect settings moved to site configuration**